Ozonised/LCD-library-for-AVR/README.md

 # LCD-library-for-AVR
 A Liquid Crystal Display(LCD) library for AVR microcontrollers by Microchip.
-This library has been tested on ATmega 8 and ATmega328p mcu with a 16*2 lcd.
+This library has been tested on ATmega8 and ATmega328p mcu with a 16*2 lcd.
 A list of supported display is given below.
 Check out the [examples](/examples) directory, contains example code regarding various feaures, to get you started with this library.

 # How to use: